babarrett/g80-9009/breakoutbox-decoded.md

 ### +5V Derived from the +12V power source
 * Regardless of the source of the 12V (Power Supply or HOST-SYSTEM) the 5 volts is derived from a 5 volt regulator powered by the 12 volts.
-* The  volts are then used to:
+* The 5 volts are then used to:
-    * Power an inverter     TODO: which?
+    * Power an SN7406 inverter
-    * Act, through a pull-up resistor, on the inverter output line going to the Sun RX/TX Mouse.
+    * Act, through a pull-up resistor, on the inverter output line going to the Sun RX/TX Mouse connector.
-    * Act, through a pull-up resister, on the inverter output line going to the Sun TX for the Sun Kbd.
+    * Act, through a pull-up resister, on the inverter output line going to the Sun TX Kbd connector.
     * Go to the +5V pin of the "Mouse IN" connector (PS/2), to power an external, shared, mouse.

-### +5V Derived from the Workstation-SUN connector (Pin 8)
+### +5V Derived from the workstations:
+* Workstation-SUN connector (Pin 8)
+* Pins 6(?) of Workstation-Generic and
+* other pins from Workstation-PC-KBD, and
+* Workstation-PC-Mouse.

-* goes to pin 6 of AK125 "Desk PC/Workstation
+It seems that all go to pin 6 of AK125 "Desk PC/Workstation.
+TODO: Why?
-* also goes to pin 6(?) of Wkst-Generic
+Detecting Workstation presence?

 ### Protocols

 TODO: Include more here.
-See summary for what cover.
+See summary for what to cover.

 #### RS232 Serial
 Earliest system, pre-PS/2.
 1200 baud, fixed rate.
+One start and one stop bit.
+No parity.

 #### Sun Serial (inverted TX and RX)
 Sun's take on RS232 Serial, where they invert the TX and RX signals.
 TTL levels.
-(+5V becomes ground, Ground becomes +5V)
+(+5V for zero, Ground for one)
+1200 baud, fixed rate.
+One start and one stop bit.
+No parity.

 #### PS/2
-Instead of transmitting at a fixed rate, say 1200 baud, the protocol uses one wire as a clock (cycles for every bit) and the other for data (+5V = 1 bit, ground for zero).
+Instead of transmitting at a fixed rate, say 1200 baud, the protocol uses one wire as a clock (cycles once for every bit) and the other for data (+5V = 1 bit, ground for zero bit).